- 59 years old

 William R. Freudenburg, Ph.D., succumbed to bile duct cancer at his Santa Barbara, California home on December 28, 2010.
 A public memorial service was held in Bill's honor on Saturday, January 22nd, 2011, at the UCSB Faculty Club in Santa Barbara.
 Please feel free to leave a tribute or your condolences below.
 You are also welcome to contribute your favorite story or memory of Bill by visiting the the "Stories" page on this site.

-• NEW: September, 2012: Release of Bill's latest textbook titled "Humans in the Landscape: An introduction to Environmental Studies."
-Co-authroed by Kai N. Lee and Richard Howarth, this is "the first textbook to fully synthesize all key aspects of environmental studies."
+• September, 2012: Release of Bill's latest textbook titled "Humans in the Landscape: An introduction to Environmental Studies."
+Co-authroed by Kai N. Lee and Richard Howarth, this is the first textbook to fully synthesize all key aspects of environmental studies.
 Check it out on W.W.
-Norton and Company's website by clicking here.
+Norton and Company's website.

 • April 2012: Journal of Environmental Studies and Science (JESS) recently released a special issue (Volume 2, Number 1/March 2012), "The Legacy of William R. Freudenburg," dedicated Bill's lifelong work.
-For the month of April only, JESS/AESS and Springer Publications is allowing open access to this volume and associated articles about Bill by clicking here.
+Access this volume and associated articles about Bill by clicking here.

 • A tribute titled "William Freudenburg: An Intellectual and Professional Biography" by Riley Dunnlap and Debra Davidson was published in Volume 21, Issue 2 of the Rural Sociologist in June 2011 (download .pdf copy here).